fhildeb/lukso-node-guide/2-bios-installation/01-operating-system.md

 - **Security**: Debian has a strong emphasis on security, with a dedicated security team and a rigorous testing process for new software packages.
 For a critical application like an node, this can be a significant advantage.
 - **Resource Usage**: Debian generally uses fewer system resources than Ubuntu, which can be a benefit if you're running an node on a system with limited resources.
 - **Advanced Users**: Debian is often seen as a distribution for more experienced Linux users.
 If you're comfortable digging into the command line and solving problems independently, Debian can offer a powerful, stable platform for an node.

-> **Client Note**: Stability can be an advantage if you plan on running the most recent version of execution clients like [_Erigon_](https://github.com/ledgerwatch/erigon).
-Read more within the [Client Setup](/6-blockchain-clients/04-client-setups.md) section of the guide.

 ### 2.1.3 System Decision